tendermint/spec/rfc/003-priority-based-mempool.md

 ### Negative

-- At early phases, supporting priority-based mempools could face performance degradations
+- At early phases, using priority-based mempools could face performance degradations
 - Mempool implementations may have increased complexities

 ### Neutral